mean2sexy/toyota_pricelist/README.md

 # toyota_pricelist

-this line from local repository 2
+this line from clone repo